Many think of fishing Pool 4 near Red Wing is the place to be in the spring. Not so for eater sauger and walleyes!

 While many boats head up to the dam area, the wise angler will stay away from other anglers.
 The sauger and walleyes are moving up from the lake towards the dam.
 There is literally 11 miles of excellent fishing.

-For the trends and scoop on what's happening on Pool4, check out the Mississippi River Forums on In-Depth Outdoors
+For the trends and scoop on what's happening on Pool4, check out the Mississippi River Forums on In-Depth Outdoors.
+For the upto the minute hot tackle, stop into Everts Fishing Resort.

 When the manager of Everts, Dean speaks tackle, the fish listen!